 However, you might as well put it in a clever place just in case your thief is cleverer than expected.
-Just be sure to put it in a place where people walk by it since it relies on signals from nearby Apple devices.
+Just be sure to put it where people walk by it since it relies on signals from nearby Apple devices.

-Like, for instance, near the driver’s seat of your RV or the hitch of your travel trailer.
+Like, for instance, near the driver’s seat of your RV or along the driver’s side of your travel trailer, or by its entry.
 Just make sure you attach it in a discreet and hidden way that blends in with its hiding spot.

 How Long Does an Apple AirTag Battery Last?

 You might be thinking that this AirTag is not worth the effort if you have to charge it as often as your other Apple devices.
 You’d be right, except it has a very impressive battery life.